distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The design therefore has many self-consistent fixed points rather than one market-discovered value.
 Making both legs settle in both worlds solves the outcome-dependent payoff problem only after the spread is known; it does not provide a non-circular way to determine it.

-## An independent impact-spread index
+## An independent impact-spread index from conditional markets

 An oracle can derive an event-spread index from independently settled conditional markets.
 It uses spot, outcome probability, and whichever conditional quotes are available.
+These quotes are forward-looking market prices for the quantity being indexed.
+Unlike a mechanical estimate from a short series of probability and spot changes, they aggregate traders' forecasts without requiring settlement to extract the spread from a small number of observations.
+Their main practical cost is the need to create and maintain a separate sufficiently liquid conditional-asset market for each event.

 If the outcome-A conditional price is used, its implied event-spread estimate is: